zacharymichaelmoore/patent-search/readme.md

 ## System

 **Downloading and Vectorization**
-  Downloads bulk patent data and converts it into vector embeddings.
+  Scripts download bulk patent data and converts it into vector embeddings.
-  TODO: This process will run nightly

 **FastAPI Search Service**
   Searches vector store and passes too ollama for scoring, returning relevant results.